 How To Replace A Fuel Pump In 6 Steps

 1. Remove Your Carburetor And The Old Fuel Pump

-The first step is to remove the carburetor.
+The first step to installing a kart fuel pump is to remove the carburetor.
 You can remove it from the engine completely and set it aside.
 Undo all the fuel lines connected to the pump.
 Next you will need to undo the bracket you can see underneath the carburetor.
 The fuel pump is attached to the bottom of this bracket.